-The dedicated Ethernet board implementation uses a separate Ethernet board that is compatible with PCI standard bus architectures, such as PCI, PCI Express®, and PXI®.
+To create a dedicated Ethernet network, use a separate Ethernet board that is compatible with PCI standard bus architectures, such as PCI, PCI Express®, and PXI®.
 Configure the UDP Configure block with the PCI bus and slot number of the dedicated Ethernet board.
-You can run this implementation of the protocol from a real-time application that is running on the target computer and transfer data to and from a UDP-compatible device.
+You can run this implementation of the protocol from a real-time application that is running on the target computer.
+You can use it to transfer data to and from a UDP-compatible device.

-The shared Ethernet board implementation uses the same Ethernet port as the target computer uses to communicate with the development computer.
+To create a shared Ethernet network, use the same Ethernet hardware port as the target computer uses to communicate with the development computer.
 Configure the UDP Send and UDP Receive blocks to use the host-target connection setting.
 In this mode, you do not need a UDP Configure block.
 You can run this implementation of the protocol from a real-time application that is running on the target computer.
 You can also run it from a Simulink model that is running on the development computer.
+To transfer data to and from a UDP-compatible device that is connected to this network, use a switch.

 Learn about communication between the target computer and other devices with UDP packets.